Jaybee020/Supersub/README.md

 Supersub is an innovative, decentralized platform that facilitates seamless periodic(recurring) payments on-chain.
 Our protocol eliminates the need for trust and centralized control, ensuring that all subscriptions are secure, permanent and borderless.

 At Supersub, we automatically process recurring payments for a fee, ensuring a smooth user experience while generating revenue for our platform.
 We also allow public participation in payment processing, enabling individuals and external providers to process payments and earn rewards for their contributions.
-Enjoy the freedom and efficiency of managing your subscription payments on the blockchain with Superb.
+Enjoy the freedom and efficiency of managing your subscription payments on the blockchain with Supersub.

 ## 🎥 Demo